Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 The general idea is to collect everything you can – because data storage is relatively cheap nowadays.

-<iframe src="https://drive.google.com/file/d/1vhm9od64GT0OGUGyD9uN0yXKPMsdiJG8/preview" width="640" height="480"></iframe> v0.1 draft from a data collection specification
+<iframe src="https://drive.google.com/file/d/1vhm9od64GT0OGUGyD9uN0yXKPMsdiJG8/preview" width="633" height="480"></iframe>

+*v0.1 draft from a data collection specification*

 But you have to keep in mind that the more things you track on your website: